gensign/viaCodChallenge/README.md

 If this were an application you were using for a project make the changes that would improve it and document any changes here in the readme file under the "Changes Section"

 ## Changes
+Minor change to the TreeNode.js on lines 52 and 53

 ## Submitting